No9/example-crashing-rust-app/README.md

 ## Start Debugging
 Now run the cdcli command to start a debugging session.
-As the name of the exe is longer thaN the OS allows you also need to supply the full name of the exe with the `-e` parameter.
+As the name of the exe is longer than the OS allows you also need to supply the full name of the exe with the `-e` parameter.

 An example would be
 ```